evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## Interior

+The BMW i5 M60 xDrive Touring features a driver-focused interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
+It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats

 The BMW i5 M60 xDrive Touring accommodates five passengers with two seats in the front and a three-seat bench in the rear.